Ayagikei/LifeUp-Wiki/docs/en/guide/faq.md

 ##### How to delete a shop item?

 On the `Shop` page, long-press the item, then select the "trash can" button at the top.

+##### Why can't tasks have different experience values for multiple attributes?

+- In the early design of LifeUp, we prioritized simplifying user interaction and facilitating quick settings.
+Hence, tasks were created to have only a single uniform experience value reward.
+This approach is aimed at making it easier and faster for users to set up tasks.
+We suggest users select the most relevant attribute for their tasks.
+Additionally, the level differences between attributes can be reflected through the variation between tasks.
+- 🔧 If users in the current version need to set tasks with different experience values for multiple attributes, this can be indirectly accomplished using the "reward items - items usage effect rewards experience value" method. 🛠️ This is because items allows setting different experience values for various attributes.
+- We are planning to further improve this feature in the future.

 ##### How to clear experience and coins?